 - Neonatal nurse

 Picking a specialty isn’t something a nurse has to worry about right away if they’re unsure.
 They can take their time to come up with what stands out most to them.
+Alternatively, if they already know what area they want to specialize in, a search for something like how to become a clinical nurse specialist will provide them with the answers they need to get on the right path.

 Nurses work long hours, but the long hours usually mean nurses work fewer days per week.
 A nurse is someone that can work anywhere from 10 to 40 or more hours per week, sometimes needing to work overtime to cover shifts and holidays.